Amaterus1125/Freyja/README.md

 | 🗡️ | `main` | [Odin](https://odin-lang.org/) | **Vulkan** | Primary engine — explicit, low-level, no hidden driver magic |
 | 🛡️ | `opengl` *(own master)* | C++ | **OpenGL** | Reference / contribution backend — fast to prototype, easy to onboard into |

-> The Vulkan side is where the real engine work happens.
-The OpenGL branch exists as a simpler counterpart for testing ideas and sanity-checking rendering results before the same approach gets ported over to Vulkan — and as a friendlier entry point for anyone contributing who doesn't want to wade through Vulkan boilerplate on day one.

 ---

 ## ✦ Branches